alvagr9104/DE_project/README.md

 # DE_project

 This project demonstrates a big data migration process using Spark, Flask, and Avro.
-The project is divided into several parts:
+The project is divided into three parts:

 1. Move historic data from CSV files to a new database.
-2. Create a REST API service to receive new data.
+2. Backup data in AVRO format.
-3. Backup data in AVRO format.
+3. Restore data from AVRO backups.

-4. Restore data from AVRO backups.
+The rows of the fact table that do not pass a validation rule are extracted from it and are logged.
 ## Project Structure

 - `data/` - Directory to store CSV files.